 International Harvester Travelall

-There was a time when International Harvester competed head to head with other major American pickup and SUV manufacturers.
-Travellall had four successful generations with latter two being the real deal.
-They were 5-door versions with either rear or all-wheel drive layouts, and they are sorely missed today.
+There was a time when International Harvester competed head to head with other major American pickup truck and SUV manufacturers.
+Travelall had four successful generations with latter two being the real deal.
+They were 5-door versions with either rear or all-wheel drive layouts, and they are a sorely missed suv today.